venkatsunilm/prod-ready-aks-terraform/README.md

 # azure-aks-terraform-github-actions-helm

 ## Overview
-This project involves infrastructure provisioning using **Terraform** and application deployment with **Helm** on **Azure Kubernetes Service (AKS)**.
+This production ready project involves infrastructure provisioning using **Terraform** and application deployment with **Helm** on **Azure Kubernetes Service (AKS)**.
 The project is structured to separate the management of infrastructure and application deployment, with clear environment-specific configurations for dev and prod environments.

 ## Directory Structure